A garage is where many folks store junk and other items from their house that are not regularly used.

 My preference is to use traps only, or poison with traps that contain the mice until the poison has worked.

-You should always use quality mouse traps for a higher success rate.
+It would be best if you always used quality mouse traps for a higher success rate.

-Consider using traps that catch multiple mice if you think you are dealing with an infestation.
+Consider using traps that catch multiple mice if you think you are dealing with a mouse infestation.

 Get The Bait Ready

 It is time to prepare the mouse bait!
-You should go for peanut butter first.
+It would be best if you went for peanut butter first.

 There are plenty of other mouse bait options too.